-You can set the preconditioning to begin at a set time every day so that your electric car is ready when you leave in the morning.
-Make sure the car is plugged in while you precondition, because you want to draw energy from the grid to do this, not drain down your battery.
+You can set the prewarming to begin at a set time every day so that your electric car is ready when you leave in the morning.
+Just make sure the car is plugged in while you precondition, because you want to draw energy from the grid to do this, not drain down your battery.

 2. Time your charge to warm your battery